gaia-adm/result-processing/README.md

 {
   "name": "dummy",
   "command": "node processor.js",
-  "consumes" : [{"metric": "dummy", "category": "dummy"}] }
+  "consumes" : [{"dataType": "dummy/dummy"}]
+}
 ```

 Processor name must be unique and represent what kind of data it can process. "consumes" represents the data it can receive and process.
-Semantics of "metric" and "category" are defined by metrics gateway service.
 One processor can support processing multiple types of data and multiple content types.
 Processor debugging can be done by specifying argument to enable program debugging (in Java, Node.js) and have program execution paused until debugger connects.

 Processor implementations should be located their own Git repositories and have their own Dockerfiles extending result-processing Dockerfile.
 For examples see sample-weather processor and processors in "tests/system" which are used in tests.
 Processor Dockerfile will add the processor to "processors" directory which is empty in the parent Docker image.
 For development purposes this directory can be mapped to local directory while executing "docker run" and thus avoiding the need to rebuild or restart Docker image.

 ## Result processing service

-- connects to RabbitMQ and creates binding from "result-upload" exchange to queues named like result processors based on metric/category.
+- connects to RabbitMQ and creates binding from "result-upload" exchange to queues named like result processors based on dataType.
 Each result processor has its own queue.
 - requires at least one processor to be present, otherwise the service cannot start (since it then cannot connect to RabbitMQ and there is nothing to do)
 - by default processors directory is "processors", can be customized through PROCESSORS_PATH environment variable
 - during startup processors subdirectories are scanned for "processor-descriptor.json" files and found processors are executed without parameters and STDIN ending immediately to verify execution.
 Processors exiting with non 0 code or failing to execute are ignored.